francis-anane/alx-interview/0x00-pascal_triangle/README.md

-# Interview prep project work
-* pascal's triangle with python
+# pascal's triangle with python